NYU’s crowdsourced questions probe extent of language model bias

 Basically, CrowS-Pairs — which contains 1,508 examples in total — compares the likelihood the more biased of two sentences is generated by a model, conditioned on the group being discussed.
 The goal is to measure whether the model generally prefers more stereotypical sentences compared with more neutral ones.
 Models 50% likely to choose a neutral versus a stereotyped sentence are presumed to be free of social bias.

 The researchers benchmarked BERT, ALBERT, and RoBERTa, all of which were pretrained on data from Wikipedia, Reddit, and ebooks.
 They found that ALBERT had the highest bias and the widest distribution, meaning the model was most confident in giving a higher likelihood to one sentence over the other.
 But no model was stereotype-free.
-All three presented bias in each of the categories and had comparatively higher bias scores in the religion category compared with the gender and race categories, suggesting that the gender and race bias categories in CrowSPairs were comparatively easier for the models.
+All three presented bias in each of the categories and had comparatively higher bias scores in the religion category compared with the gender and race categories, suggesting that the gender and race bias categories in CrowS-Pairs were comparatively easier for the models.

-“CrowS-Pairs covers nine categories of social bias, and we show that widely-used models exhibit substantial bias in every category,” the researchers wrote.
+“CrowS-Pairs covers nine categories of social bias, and we show that widely used models exhibit substantial bias in every category,” the researchers wrote.
 “This highlights the danger of deploying systems built around models like these.”

 The findings are hardly surprising.
 As the coauthors note, the data on which the models were trained contains quantifiable bias.
 In a paper published on the preprint server Arxiv.org, scientists at the King’s College London Department of Informatics used natural language to show evidence of gender and religious stereotypes in Reddit communities.
 One of the communities the researchers examined — /r/TheRedPill, ostensibly a forum for the “discussion of sexual strategy in a culture increasingly lacking a positive identity for men” — had 45 clusters of biased words. (/r/TheRedPill is currently “quarantined” by Reddit’s admins, meaning users have to bypass a warning prompt to visit or join.)
-Sentiment scores indicated that the first two biased clusters toward women (“Anatomy and Physiology,” “Intimate sexual relationships,” and “Judgement of appearance”) carried negative sentiments, whereas most of the clusters related to men contained neutral or positively connotated words.
+Sentiment scores indicated that the first two biased clusters toward women (“Anatomy and Physiology” and “Intimate sexual relationships”) carried negative sentiments, whereas most of the clusters related to men contained neutral or positively connotated words.

 AI research firm OpenAI notes its own state-of-the-art model, GPT-3, is more likely to place words like “naughty” or “sucked” near female pronouns and “Islam” near words like “terrorism.”
 And in another recent paper, researchers at Google found that three readily available language models were sensitive to various types of disabilities being referenced (e.g., cerebral palsy, Down’s syndrome, and chronic illness), as well as to the prescriptive status of referring expressions.
 While the Google study was limited to the English language and U.S. sociolinguistic norms, the researchers say the biases are deserving of concern due to their ability to moderate how people engage with technology and perpetuate negative stereotypes.